robertue1/Targeted_marketing_campaign/project_proposal.md

-# Targeted marketing campaign for EVSOLAR in Washington State.
+# Targeted marketing campaign for ElectricNow in Washington State.

 ## Roberto Linares